Aamnakakkar7/react-zjylwp/README.md

 ## Features

 - Calculate Reward points earned for each customer per month and in total as per mock data
-- Show data based on latest consecutive N month period of time
+- Show data based on latest consecutive 3 month period of time
   - Transaction data can be with in the same year or spans different years

 * Data is grouped based on years if it spans different years